Posted on June 9th, 2009Rasmus Wriedt Larsen4 comments

 Notice that I made to variables, xSpeed and ySpeed, you could have just updated the mans x and y position, but if both up and down are pressed flash has to update the players position twice, with this code it’s only once (this will also have an other benefit later on).
 I also made an if statement to all our buttons, you could have made it like this:

 But if the player pressed both left and an other button at the same time, he would always move left, now he is just not moving at all.
 This is great.
-Anyway, check it out. (click to it to activate, use arrow keys or WASD to move – you have to hold them for 0.5 second) (Either JavaScript is not active or you are using an old version of Adobe Flash Player.
-Please install the newest Flash Player.)
+Anyway, check it out. (click to it to activate, use arrow keys or WASD to move – you have to hold them for 0.5 second)

 Now we made a simple movement, just as almost every other game out there, this may be fine for some games (fx platformers), but for a top-down game we need to do a little more of work.
 Can you find the error yourself?

 What if I told you to take one sped forward, and afterwards take a step where you moved both forward and just as much to the left, would you have taken a 40 % lager step?
 I think not, but our little guy is doing just exactly this right now.
 Many times walking diagonally like this could change the gameplay a lot!
-I’ve made a green circle to show where the player actually should be going.(click to it to activate, use arrow keys or WASD to move – you have to hold them for 0.5 second) (Either JavaScript is not active or you are using an old version of Adobe Flash Player.
-Please install the newest Flash Player.)
+I’ve made a green circle to show where the player actually should be going.(click to it to activate, use arrow keys or WASD to move – you have to hold them for 0.5 second)

 How to fix this you ask?